sfe-SparkFro/xrp_balance_bot/tutorial.md

     * Increase or decrease `ki`.
         * Similar to `kp`, start with 10x changes until you go too far, then narrow in.
     * Repeat until you get close.
-        * Again, don't spend much time fine tuning until `kp` and `ki` are rough tuned.
+        * Again, don't spend much time fine tuning until both `kp` and `ki` are rough tuned.

+> [!NOTE]
-PID tuning can be a very iterative process, with lots of time spent testing, tweaking numbers, and testing again.
+> PID tuning can be a very iterative process, with lots of time spent testing, tweaking numbers, and testing again.
 Be prepared for your robot to fall over _a lot_ (and be ready to catch it!), this is normal.
 It can also be tricky to know whether the changes you're making are making things better or worse, which is also normal.
 If you get lost, try resetting `ki` and `kd` to 0, and focus on `kp` first because it does the majority of the work.
 </details>

+> [!IMPORTANT]
-Keep in mind that the angle PID controller is not actually trying to keep the robot balanced, it's trying to hold the robot at the specified angle.
-That angle is ideally the perfect balance angle, but it's probably wrong, so you should always expect the robot to zoom off in one direction until the max motor effort is reached, and it falls over.
+> Keep in mind that the angle PID controller is not actually trying to keep the robot balanced, it's trying to hold the robot at the specified angle.
+That angle is ideally the perfect balance angle, but it may be wrong, so you should expect the robot to drive off in one direction until the max motor effort is reached and it falls over.
 If you get to that point, you're doing great!
 Then it's time to add the second PID controller.

 <details>
 <summary>Click to reveal solution code</summary>